The Science

 stars in a 5 degree by 5 degree field of view on the sky

 Astronomers have identified 7 major types or classes of spectra of stars.
 The classes are O, B, A, F, G, K, and M which are ordered from hottest to coolest, as well as most massive to least massive of stars.
 The spectra of these classes are shown below.
-Looking at a star and identifying it as one of the seven major types is known as CLASSIFICATION OF STARS.
+Looking at a star and identifying it as one of the seven major types is known as Classification of Stars.
+A mnemonic invented by one of PARI's students to remember the order goes like this: “Our best astronauts finally got kelvin measurements”

 O O0V